Security firms call Microsoft’s effort to disrupt botnet to protect against election interference ineffective

 The botnet run by Trickbot operators includes at least 1 million infected computers, Microsoft has said, though other analysts peg the number at closer to 3 million devices.
 Those infected computers can be used to spread ransomware, as well as to send malicious spam email to unsuspecting recipients.

-In fact, even after Microsoft’s action, Trickbot was used to spam malware in the United States Friday, said Roman Hüssy, security researcher at abuse.ch, the nonprofit group that operates Feodo Tracker.
+In fact, even after Microsoft’s action, Trickbot was used to spam malware in the United States on Friday, said Roman Hüssy, security researcher at abuse.ch, the nonprofit group that operates Feodo Tracker.
 So far, Microsoft’s tactics appear at best to have disrupted Trickbot for a few days, Hüssy said, though he acknowledged that further actions could cause addition challenges to the botnet.
 But with so many command-and-control servers operating, and continuing to spam victims, Microsoft’s disruption campaign “doesn’t look very promising,” Hüssy said.

 Though some botnet infrastructure was dismantled, the cyber criminals have moved to new servers and found ways to bring in new victims, said Alex Holden, chief executive of Milwaukee-based Hold Security.
 He said in the last few days, the botnet infected more than 1,000 new computers in the United States and beyond.

-“Unfortunately,” he said, “a number of command and control servers are still active.”
+“Unfortunately,” he said, “a number of command-and-control servers are still active.”

 In seizing control of the U.S. servers earlier this week that send instructions to the botnet, Burt raised the specter that Trickbot, run by Russian-speaking criminals, posed a “theoretical but real” threat to election integrity in an interview with The Washington Post.
 Microsoft feared Trickbot operators could launch ransomware attacks that wouldn’t alter actual election results, but rather hobble a precinct’s ability to report results, for example, undermining voter confidence.